bbauska/W3Cx-5of5/README.md

 true!!!")" and the boolean data types is useful for "if" statements or some other statements that will test boolean value.</p>

-<p>In that case, it printed "it's true!!!" because "x" was "true".</p>
+<p>In that case, it printed "it's true!!!" because "x" was "true".

-<p>If I give to "x" the value "false", then if I execute this code, it will
-do nothing because "x" is false.</p>
+If I give to "x" the value "false", then if I execute this code, it will do nothing because "x" is false.

-<p>We've got also some special values&hellip; but "typeof y": undefined.</p>
+We've got also some special values&hellip; but "typeof y": undefined.

-<p>I can test if y is undefined then ....And in that case, you can test if
-a variable is defined or not.</p>
+I can test if y is undefined then ....And in that case, you can test if a variable is defined or not.</p>

 <p>There is a special data type called "null" that corresponds to "no
-value".</p>

-<p>The difference with the null defined variable is that the variable that
-has the value of null is still defined.</p>
+value".
+The difference with the null defined variable is that the variable that has the value of null is still defined.

-<p>Like "y" is not defined here... but if I say "z = null" then "z" is
+Like "y" is not defined here... but if I say "z = null" then "z" is defined.</p>
-defined.</p>

 <p>Ok, this has not been printed because "z" was not undefined.
 OK, another